Environmentally-Friendly Practices at Marist College

 - Continue to install water-saving devices (shower, toilet, etc.) in ongoing campus renovations and new campus facilities.

-- Install water filters and corresponding signage for campus drinking water fountains to encourage people to fill their water bottles.
+- Install water bottle refill stations throughout campus to encourage people to fill their water bottles.

 - Use native, low-maintenance plantings wherever possible.